combust-labs/firebuild/README.md

     --identity-file=path/to/the/identity.pub
 ```

-### additional settings
+#### additional run flags

 - `--daemonize`: when specified, runs the VM in a daemonized mode
 - `--env-file`: full path to the environment file, multiple OK
 - `--env`: environment variable to deploy to configure the VM with, multiple OK, format `--env=VAR_NAME=value`
-- `--hostname`: hostname to apply to the VM
+- `--hostname`: hostname to apply to the VM which the VM uses to resolve itself
+- `--name`: name of the virtual machine, if empty, random string will be used, maxmimum 20 characters, only `a-zA-Z0-9` ranges are allowed
 - `--ssh-user`: username to get access to the VM via SSH with, these are defined in the `baseos` Dockerfiles and follow the EC2 pattern: `alpine` for Alpine images and `debian` for Debian image; together with `--identity-file` allows access to the running VM via SSH
 - `--identity-file`: full path to the publish SSH key to deploy to the running VM

-### environment merging
+#### environment merging

 The final environment variables are written to `/etc/profile.d/run-env.sh` file.
-All file specified with `--env-file` are merged first in the order of occurrcence, variables specified with `--env` are merged last.
+All files specified with `--env-file` are merged first in the order of occurrcence, variables specified with `--env` are merged last.

-## build directly from a Docker image
+### build directly from a Docker image

 Sometimes having just the `Dockerfile` is not sufficient to execute a `rootfs` build.
 A good example is this [Jaeger all-in-one `Dockerfile`](https://github.com/jaegertracing/jaeger/blob/master/cmd/all-in-one/Dockerfile).
 The `Dockerfile` depends on the binary artifact built via `Makefile` prior to Docker build.
 In this case, it's possible to build the VM rootfs directly from the Docker image: